Recording workplace exposures to COVID-19

 |Interim Enforcement Response Plan for Coronavirus Disease 2019 (COVID-19)||April 13, 2020||Archived (as of May 20, 2020)|

 OSHA recognizes that employers in many sectors may experience challenges in complying with certain provisions of the agency's standards as a result of the COVID-19 pandemic, including where those standards require the use of certain types of PPE (e.g., respirators) or provision of medical surveillance and training to workers.
 Accordingly, OSHA is providing enforcement flexibilities for specific provisions of certain standards and requirements to address these challenges and help ensure the continued protection of worker safety and health.

 Enforcement Discretion for Respiratory Protection (29 CFR 1910.134)

-In light of the Presidential Memorandum on making general use respirators available for healthcare workers during the COVID-19 pandemic, OSHA has issued temporary enforcement guidance for:
+In 2020 general use respirators were made available for healthcare workers during the COVID-19 pandemic.
+OSHA issued temporary enforcement guidance for: